Manual isn’t as scary with Auto ISO…

 I might also use a stop of negative exposure compensation during the golden hour or two-thirds of a stop of positive exposure compensation if I’m exposing to the right (ETTR) to avoid noise in the shadows.

 Nevertheless, Auto ISO has to be used with care.
-There are some circumstances in which it might be misleading, so this article is intended to help you get the most out of it and avoid a few common problems.
+There are some circumstances in which it might be misleading or less convenient than full manual, so this article is intended to help you get the most out of it and avoid a few common problems.

 Pros